-In this blog post, we will show you how to become a lead-generating machine and start automating super-targeted emails.
+In this blog post, you will learn about how to become a lead-generating machine.
+As well as, how to start automating super-targeted emails.

 First and foremost, what’s the value of combining interactive content with email automation?
-We’ve illustrated the concept with an example:
+To illustrate, the concept has been made with an example:

 The concept is simple:

-- Use Interactive Content to engage your audience, capture leads (with contact info.) and strategically mine data that could be used for segmenting.
+- In order to start out, you should use Interactive Content to engage your audience on a higher level.
+This way you can capture more leads (with contact information).
+As well as, strategically mine data that could be used for segmenting.

-- Create segmented ‘Lists’ on MailChimp and feed leads generated with your Interactive Content directly into those segmented lists.
+- Next, you need to create segmented ‘Lists’ on MailChimp.
+Then you need to feed the leads you generated with your Interactive Content directly into those segmented lists.

-- Use ‘Workflows’ on MailChimp to automate emails to those segmented lists.
+- As the last step, you should use ‘Workflows’ on MailChimp to automate emails to those segmented lists.

 Here are some useful tips to help you get started:

-The great thing about formats like quizzes and assessments is that they offer immediate, real-time feedback of a score, advice or personalized solution.
-Marketers can use this to their advantage and gate content strategically to generate leads.
+The great thing about formats like quizzes and assessments is that they offer immediate, real-time feedback of a score or personalized solution.
+So, the marketers can use this to their advantage and gate content strategically to generate leads.